adonisjs/v5-docs/content/guides/introduction.md

 :::note

-We are looking for contributors to add support for edge template syntax to other editors as well.
+We are looking for contributors to add support for Edge template syntax to other editors as well.
 Here is an [extensive syntax guide](https://github.com/edge-js/syntax) to test your integration.

 :::

-- [VS Code edge templating syntax](https://marketplace.visualstudio.com/items?itemName=luongnd.edge) is a community package to syntax highlight the edge templates.
+- [VS Code: Edge template support](https://marketplace.visualstudio.com/items?itemName=luongnd.edge) is a community package to syntax highlight the Edge templates.
-- [VS code go to controller](https://marketplace.visualstudio.com/items?itemName=stef-k.adonis-js-goto-controller) is a community package to add **click + go to controller** support.
+- [VS Code: Adonis JS Goto Controller](https://marketplace.visualstudio.com/items?itemName=stef-k.adonis-js-goto-controller) is a community package to add **click + go to controller** support.
-- [VS code go to view](https://marketplace.visualstudio.com/items?itemName=stef-k.adonis-js-goto-view) is a community package to add **click + go to a template file** support.
+- [VS Code: Adonis JS Goto View](https://marketplace.visualstudio.com/items?itemName=stef-k.adonis-js-goto-view) is a community package to add **click + go to a template file** support.
-- [Sublime text edge templating syntax](https://github.com/edge-js/edge-sublime) is an official extension to syntax highlight the edge templates.
+- [Sublime Text: Edge templates extension](https://github.com/edge-js/edge-sublime) is an official extension to syntax highlight the Edge templates.